cdifan/cdichips/mc6805ikat.md

 Address | Register | Description
 --- | --- | ---
-01 | PAWR | Port A write register
+01 | ADRW | Channel A Data Write Register
-03 | PBWR | Port B write register
+03 | BDRW | Channel B Data Write Register
-05 | PCWR | Port C write register
+05 | CDRW | Channel C Data Write Register
-07 | PDWR | Port D write register
+07 | DDRW | Channel D Data Write Register
-09 | PARD | Port A read register
+09 | ADRR | Channel A Data Read Register
-0B | PBRD | Port B read register
+0B | BDRR | Channel B Data Read Register
-0D | PCRD | Port C read register
+0D | CDRR | Channel C Data Read Register
-0F | PDRD | Port D read register
+0F | DDRR | Channel D Data Read Register
-11 | PAWR | Port A status register
+11 | ASR | Channel A Status Register
-13 | PBWR | Port B status register
+13 | BSR | Channel B Status Register
-15 | PCWR | Port C status register
+15 | CSR | Channel C Status Register
-17 | PDWR | Port D status register
+17 | DSR | Channel D Status Register
-19 | ISR | Interrupt status register
+19 | ISR | Interrupt Status Register
-1B | ICR | Interrupt control register
+1B | IMR | Interrupt Mask Register
-1D | YCR | Y control register [sic]
+1D | MR | Mode Register

-Note: Ports A-D as documented here are not the MC68HC05 ports of the same name.
+These register names are taken from the MC68HC05i8 Advance Information document.

+Note: Channels A-D have no relation to MC68HC05i8 ports PA-PD.

 ## Concept of operation

-Each port accepts a number of command messages and can return a number of response messages.
+Each channel accepts a number of command messages and can return a number of response messages.
 Some commands will always return response messages, others will not; response messages can also be returned aynchronously driven by external input, e.g. from pointing devices.

 The length of each message is determined by its first byte.
-Both commands and responses are port-specific, e.g. first byte 80 on port B specifies a different command than first byte 80 on port D.
+Both commands and responses are channel-specific, e.g. first byte 80 on channel B specifies a different command than first byte 80 on channel D.

-The IKAT will assert its level-based interrupt output whenever the interrupt bits for any port are set in bith the ISR and ICR registers.
+The IKAT will assert its level-based interrupt output whenever the interrupt bits for any channel are set in both the ISR and IMR registers.

-The IKAT will delay assertion of it's DTACK (Data Transfer ACKnowledge) output to briefly halt the main 68000 CPU when needed; the exact timing dependencies are not currently known.

-Some IKAT ports are read by interrupt handlers from multiple CD-i drivers; if this is the case response messages may start with one or more A5 bytes which will select the correct interrupt handlers.
+Some IKAT channels are read by interrupt handlers from multiple CD-i drivers; if this is the case response messages may start with one or more A5 bytes which will select the correct interrupt handlers.

 ## Register description

-#### P*x*WR - Port *x* write register (*x* = A/B/C/D)
+#### *x*DRW - Channel *x* Data Write Register (*x* = A/B/C/D)

-This register is used for writing Port *x* command bytes.
+This register is used for writing Channel *x* command bytes.

-#### P*x*RD - Port *x* read register (*x* = A/B/C/D)
+#### *x*DRR - Channel *x* Data Read Register (*x* = A/B/C/D)

-This register is used for reading Port *x* response bytes.
+This register is used for reading Channel *x* response bytes.

-#### P*x*ST - Port *x* status register (*x* = A/B/C/D)
+#### *x*SR - Channel *x* Status Register (*x* = A/B/C/D)

 <table>
 <tr>